n1ru4l/envelop/README.md

 Envelop is agnostic to the HTTP server you use, so it's not a traditional server.
 We do not aim to provide a complete server, you can use Envelop with any environment (NodeJS or browser) and any type of GraphQL workflow (client / server, client-side execute, or server to server).
 So any piece of code that uses GraphQL's `execute` can benefit from that layer.

-The core of Envelop is zero-dependency, and will only apply changes to your GraphQL execution based on the plugins you wish to use.
-It can be integrated with any GraphQL server that follows [the execution phase, as defined in the GraphQL spec](https://spec.graphql.org/June2018/#sec-Executing-Requests) and let you provide your own lifecycle methods.
+The core of Envelop is zero-dependency and will only apply changes to your GraphQL execution based on the plugins you wish to use.
+It can be integrated with any GraphQL server that follows [the execution phase, as defined in the GraphQL spec](https://spec.graphql.org/June2018/#sec-Executing-Requests) and let you provide your lifecycle methods.

-Separating the execution workflow and the logic that it runs in each phase allow you to write reusable piece of code, like logging, metric collection, error handling, custom validations, resolvers tracing (and integration with any external), authentication, authorization and much more, without the needs to write it explicitly every time, or in any project or microservice.
-With Envelop, you can easily create a wrapper around your common logics, and share it with others.
+Separating the execution workflow and the logic that it runs in each phase allow you to write a reusable piece of code, like logging, metric collection, error handling, custom validations, resolvers tracing (and integration with any external), authentication, authorization, and much more, without the needs to write it explicitly every time, or in any project or microservice.
+With Envelop, you can easily create a wrapper around your common logic and share it with others.

 ## Getting Started